scoconno/scoconno.github.io/Teaching/Mind/Physicalism/Essay.md

 ### Important Dates

 + Monday, May 8th: final class.
-+ Wednesday, May 10th, 8:30am--10:30am: optional in-class review and draft feedback.
-Bring questions about your notes or copies of your drafts.
-Please note that I won't use the time to introduce and teach the objections.
 + Monday, May 15th: final paper due through **TK20** by midnight.
 + Monday, May 15th: deadline to complete the course evaluation for extra credit.
 NJCU closes these evaluations at 11:59pm.
 Instructors have no control over this.
 To earn the extra credit, you must send me a screen shot of the page confirming submission.